 Series C in 2003

-QuatRx Pharmaceuticals is a biopharmaceutical company focused on the discovery, licensing, development, and commercialization of therapeutic compounds targeting endocrine, metabolic, and cardiovascular conditions.
-Founded in 2000 and headquartered in Ann Arbor, Michigan, the company offers products such as Osphena, which addresses vaginal atrophy associated with estrogen deficiency in post-menopausal women.
-Additionally, QuatRx develops treatments for testosterone deficiency and other related conditions in men.
-Through its innovative approach, the company aims to improve patient outcomes in these therapeutic areas.
+QuatRx Pharmaceuticals is a biopharmaceutical company based in Ann Arbor, Michigan, founded in 2000.
+The company specializes in the discovery, licensing, development, and commercialization of therapeutic compounds targeting endocrine, metabolic, and cardiovascular conditions.
+Its key product, Osphena, addresses vaginal atrophy, a condition commonly associated with estrogen deficiency in post-menopausal women.
+Additionally, QuatRx develops treatments for testosterone deficiency and other related health issues in men, reflecting its commitment to advancing healthcare solutions in these therapeutic areas.

 AirWalk Communications